AnoukSmet/Dog-Health-Tracker/README.md

 * **Bug**
 When I go the the last year available in the datepicker which is 1990 in this case, the back arrow is still available and can be clicked.
 The year displayed keeps on being 1990 but when you select a day, you will see in the inputfield that the datipicker can go more than 30 years back.
+Also when you click the next button when you are in the year 2020, it will jump to 1990.

 * **Verdict**
 For now I haven't found a fix yet for this issue.
 Luckily this doesn't influence the user experience as normally the user wouldn't go that far back.
-Nonetheless I would still like to resolve this under future releases by disabling the back arrow when the user is 30 years in the past.
+Nonetheless I would still like to resolve this under future releases by disabling the back and forward arrow when the user is 30 years in the past or in the current year and month.

 ### **Loading time css**